jmschrei/pomegranate/README.md

 ### Finite State Machines

-[Finite state machines](http://en.wikipedia.org/wiki/Finite-state_machine) are 'machines' which can be in one of many 'states'.
-These states are defined as a graphical model, and as the machine receives data, the state which it is changes in a greedy fashion.
-Since the machine can be in only one state at a time and is memoryless, it is extremely useful for some computations.
+[Finite state machines](http://en.wikipedia.org/wiki/Finite-state_machine) are computational machines which can be in one of many states.
+The machine can be defined as a graphical model where the states are the states of the machine, and the edges define the transitions from each state to the other states in the machine.
+As the machine receives data, the state which it is in changes in a greedy fashion.
+Since the machine can be in only one state at a time and is memoryless, it is extremely useful.
 A classic example is a vending machine, which takes in coins and when it reaches the specified amount, will reset and dispense an item.

 ```
 from pomegranate import *